ikasanEIP/IkasanStudio/src/main/java/org/ikasan/studio/io/readme.md

 ## Ikasan Instance Data Model
 * The instance data reflects an actual implementation of an Ikasan module including flows and fow elements
-* The instance data model is created based on the properties maps provided by the MetaData model as a result, if we wish to serialise and deserialise JSON that resembles the structure used by the dashboard, we need customer serialisation to map the instance data into the flat and explicit name / values we see in the dashboard JSON
+* The instance data model is created based on the properties maps provided by the MetaData model as a result, if we wish to serialise and deserialize JSON that resembles the structure used by the dashboard, we need customer serialisation to map the instance data into the flat and explicit name / values we see in the dashboard JSON